alexej-schelle/GaussEntropy/README.md

 1. ) Bose-Einstein condensation

-    - Quantum Fields
+    - Quantum Fields at Thermal Equilibrium
+    - Phase Distributions of Real Valued Fields Modes
-    - Coherence Times
+    - Coherence Times and Distributions of Quantum Field Correlations
-    - Frequency Distributions
+    - Chemical Potential and Distributions of the Quantum Field

 2. ) Spectral Data Analysis

     - Shannon Entropy of Gaussian Spectral Data
+    -

 3. )